AlbertVilaCalvo/AlbertVilaCalvo/README.md

-# Hola! 👋
+# Hi!
+Hola! 👋

-Hi!
-I'm Albert, an experienced and passionate Full Stack JavaScript Developer, with focus on Node.js and React Native.
+Hi, I'm Albert, a Full Stack Developer focused on building scalable, cloud-native systems with Node.js, React, AWS and Kubernetes, evolved from years of experience building mobile apps in the Android and React Native ecosystems.

 <br>